Aryan-Mendapara/QRCode-Project/DEPLOYMENT.md

 ## PostgreSQL Connection Setup

+### ⚠️ IMPORTANT: DATABASE_URL is Required in Production

+The code **requires** `DATABASE_URL` environment variable when running on Render.
+Without it, the app will fail to start.

-### Option 1: Using Render PostgreSQL Database (Recommended)
+### Option 1: Using Render PostgreSQL Database (Recommended - Easiest)

 1. **Create PostgreSQL Database in Render:**
    - Go to Render Dashboard → New → PostgreSQL
    - Create a new PostgreSQL database
-   - Note the connection details
+   - Wait for it to be fully provisioned

-2. **Link Database to Your Service:**
+2. **Link Database to Your Web Service:**
-   - Go to your Web Service → Settings → Environment
+   - Go to your **Web Service** (not the database) → Settings → Environment
+   - Scroll down to "Environment Variables" section
+   - Click **"Link Database"** button
-   - Click "Link Database" and select your PostgreSQL database
+   - Select your PostgreSQL database from the dropdown
+   - Click "Link"
    - Render will automatically add `DATABASE_URL` environment variable

-3. **The code will automatically use `DATABASE_URL` if available**
+3. **Verify DATABASE_URL is set:**
+   - After linking, you should see `DATABASE_URL` in the environment variables list
+   - It should look like: `postgresql://user:password@host:port/database`

+4. **Redeploy your service:**
+   - The service will automatically redeploy, or you can manually trigger a deploy

 ### Option 2: Using External Database (Manual Setup)